 About the author

-I am a tonsured and ordained reader in the Orthodox Church in America.
+I am a tonsured and ordained reader in the Orthodox Church in America, currently serving in the Serbian Orthodox Church.
 I currently live

-outside Tampa, FL (where I was born and raised) in Phoenix, AZ with my wife, dog, two cats, and a horse.
+outside Tampa, FL (where I was born and raised) in Phoenix, AZ in Kansas City, MO with my wife, dog, two cats, and a horse.
 I am a software engineer in my professional life, and formerly was also an advertising agent and political consultant.
 I tend to read too much on too many different topics and retain information many others find useless or uninteresting.

 I was baptized and mostly raised in the Ruthenian Byzantine Catholic Church, a sui juris church of the Eastern (Byzantine) Rite that is in full communion with the Roman Catholic Church.
 Like many of the Eastern Catholic Churches, it was originally Orthodox, before joining with the Pope of Rome for largely political reasons centuries ago, and mostly retains the same liturgical practices as the Orthodox Church.
 In 2004, I, along with my immediate family, returned to our spiritual roots by coming into full communion with Holy Orthodoxy via the Orthodox Church in America.